PrimePlow/PrimePlow.github.io/_docs/dashboard/real-time.md

 ![Weather](/img/weather.png)

 ### Routes
-This table shows the current number of passes, and the total number of passes performed on each route during the selected snow event.
+This table shows the current number of passes and the total number of passes performed on each route during the selected snow event.
 The "Current Passes" field indicates how many times a street segment in that particular route has been visited.
-The "Total Passes" field is one less than the "Current Passes" field to indicate the number of passes while no trucks are treating in that route.
+The "Total Passes" field is one less than the "Current Passes" field to indicate the number of passes while no trucks are deployed on that route.

 ![Routes](/img/routes.png)